Swastikyadav/Revision-Logs/JavaScript/Objects.md

 ```

 Notice: We didn't call the function `fullName` ever.
 It was all handled by getter and setter.
 Of course this can be done without property accessors, you just have to manually call the function `fullName`.

+## Object Methods

+Most commonly used object methods:

+ - Object.create(): Creates a new object.
+If argument is `null` - creates object without prototype.
+ - Object.keys(): Returns an array of enumerable own keys.
+ - Object.values(): Returns an array of enumerable own values.
+ - Object.entries(): Returns an array of enumerable own key value pairs.

 ## THE END